“Street Aesthetics” and “Light and Objects”

 From My House to Your House

 The development of the history and theory of Indian architecture has focused on the classical edifices of the subcontinent with the recent inclusion of colonial architecture.
 There has also been a range of publications on modern architecture as well as hagiographic books on the successful contemporary architects.
 Inadvertently while pursuing the goals of modernism during the post-independence period, Regional Identities were almost entirely pushed aside.
 Although there are passing commentaries on regional traditions, detailed study and documentation of these traditions have never been a major concern of scholars or schools of architecture.
 Research of serious and accurate nature in this field is sporadic and has reached neither the academics nor the policy makers.
 In absence of methodical surveys, listing and a body of knowledge regarding the regional architecture, the task of drawing a sensible blueprint for the conservation of this disappearing heritage legacy remains at bay.
 It is a lacuna that needs to be redressed.
 With the above as a concern-worthy background on Indian traditional, colonial, and modern genre of architecture; the author has been surveying and documenting them for 45 years.
 The resulting documentation has yielded close to 40,000 images and 200 manually drafted measured drawings.
 This documentation has been an academic endeavour of a consistent nature.
 The author has researched many aspects of this architecture and has written a few books based on this.
-India International Centre, New Delhi, 2020 and the Bengal Institute, Dhaka, Bangladesh, 2023
+The University of Moratuwa, Colombo (2016), the India International Centre, New Delhi (2020) and the Bengal Institute, Dhaka (2023).

 Wooden Architecture of Kerala